 When someone is angry with us, or upset with us, they’ll turn away from us.
 They’ll turn their back on us.
 But when someone is pleased with us, they’ll turn and face us.
 So, when Aaron the priest pronounced that blessing on the Israelites, he was asking the Lord to pardon their sins and to turn and face his people and to smile upon them and to look on them with his favour.
 And in the psalm, the psalmist was asking the Lord for the same thing.
 Don’t hide your face from me.
 Don’t turn your back on me in your anger.
 But turn and face me once again and let me see your smile.
 Look upon me with your favour.

 So: Don’t reject me.
 Don’t forsake me.
 Though my parents forsake me, he says that the Lord will receive him.
 In other words, the Lord will take him in; and give him the help and shelter he needs.
 And he asks the Lord to guide him.
-You see, his enemies are all around him; and he wants the Lord to guide him straight through his enemies and out the other side.
-False witnesses are accusing him; and he wants the Lord to keep him from falling into their hands.
+Since his enemies are all around him, he wants the Lord to guide him and to bring him straight through his enemies and out the other side.
+Since false witnesses are accusing him, he wants the Lord to keep him from falling into their hands.

 Verses 13 and 14